-Ftiness Trainers with little to no experience tend to make between $18690 and $23280 while the more experienced ones make over $52940 per year.
+Fitness Trainers with little to no experience tend to make between $20160 and $25780 while the more experienced ones can earn over $56760 per year.

-1 of the easiest ways to increase your salary as A Ftiness Trainer is to move to a higher paying state like NY.
-Right now, the highest paying states for Ftiness Trainers are NY, GU, NJ, CA and CT.
+One of the easiest ways to increase your salary as a Fitness Trainer and Aerobics Instructor is to move to a higher paying state like NY.
+Right now, the highest paying states for Fitness Trainers are NY, MA, DC, WA and NJ.

-3 other factors that can increase your salary as A Ftiness Trainer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fitness Trainer and Aerobics Instructor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Ftiness Trainers what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Fitness Trainers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.